 - Inline CSS

-Technically, the BEE editor uses all three versions of CSS in the HTML that it generates, but only inline and embedded CSS will be present in every single HTML document generated by BEE.
+Technically, the BEE builder uses all three versions of CSS.
+However, only inline and embedded CSS will be present in every HTML document generated by BEE.
 Let’s take a closer look at these three different methods.

-Embedded (or internal) CSS allows you to create a stylesheet that is embedded directly into the head tag of the HTML document.
-If you have any experience with web development, this is a very popular method used in developing landing pages.
+Embedded (or internal) CSS allows you to create a stylesheet within the head tag of the HTML document.
+If you have experience with web development, this is a very popular method used for landing pages.

-You can find embedded CSS in the head of every document generated by the BEE editor.
-This embedded CSS is always what generates the mobile version of your message.
+You can find embedded CSS in the head of every document generated by BEE.
+This embedded CSS is what generates the mobile version of your design.
 For example, here’s a snippet of embedded CSS from one of the templates available in the BEE catalog:

-While embedded CSS has become more accessible over the last few years, not all email clients support it.
+Embedded CSS has become more accessible over the last few years.
+Unfortunately, not all email clients support it.
 As a result, we’ve continued to use inline CSS to target things like text styles.
-The BEE editor uses embedded CSS mostly for media queries that allow our messages to be responsive since those can’t be inlined.

-Inline CSS occurs when the syntax is applied to a specific HTML element rather than being indicated in the head of the document.
+Inline CSS occurs when the syntax is applied to a specific HTML element rather than in the head of the document.
 If you’re not familiar with any coding languages, inline CSS looks very similar to HTML.
-For example, if you export a message from the BEE editor and focus just on the code generated for a text content block, much of this syntax is written as inline CSS:
+For example, say you export an email from BEE and focus on the code generated for a single text content block.
+Much of this syntax is inline CSS:

-As the name implies, external CSS allows you to use an external stylesheet to introduce CSS styles to your message.
-External CSS is very popular in terms of web development, but in terms of email clients, very few support this method.
+As implied by the name, external CSS allows you to use an external stylesheet to introduce CSS styles.
+External CSS is another popular method in web development.
+In email development, very few clients support external CSS.

-The BEE editor doesn’t inherently use external CSS, but there is one use case in which you might find it in your exported HTML: web fonts.
+BEE doesn’t inherently use external CSS.
+Though there is one use case in which you might find it in your exported HTML: web fonts.

-Regardless of where web fonts are used, they are always delivered via an external stylesheet.
+Web fonts are always delivered via an external stylesheet.
 This is because a web font is not hosted by any specific device - instead, it is hosted on the web.
-In order to introduce a web font using the same method that BEE does, you need to insert external CSS via the <link> method so that the font can be downloaded and displayed on the recipient's device to download and display the web font.
-If you’re using web fonts in your message, you’ll find some external CSS in your HTML document that looks something like this:
+BEE inserts web fonts via external CSS using the <link> method.
+This allows the recipient's device to download and display the web font.
+If you’re using web fonts in your design, you’ll find some external CSS in your HTML document.
+It will look something like this:

-Since web fonts can only be delivered via external CSS, which has very poor email client support, it’s not surprising that web fonts don’t render properly in all email clients.
-That’s why using web fonts in the BEE editor is optional, and as a BEE Pro customer, you even have the option to disable all web fonts if you’d prefer to circumvent this potential issue entirely.
+With all this in mind, it’s not surprising that web fonts don’t render properly in all email clients.
+That’s why using web fonts in BEE is optional.
+As a BEE Pro customer, keep in mind that you have the option to disable all web fonts.
+This allows you to circumvent this potential issue if you prefer.

 How BEE uses CSS

-Ultimately, the BEE editor inherently generates inline CSS upon the export of your message.
-However, there are some aspects of the code that are not inlined, such as syntax that generates a mobile-responsive code.
+Ultimately, BEE generates inline CSS upon the export of your email.
+However, there are some aspects of the code that are not inlined.
+This specifically applies to code for mobile responsiveness and web fonts.

-As a result, we don’t recommend passing BEE HTML through a CSS inliner tool, as it can break mobile responsiveness.
-Our tests also show that inliner tools might scramble conditional comments that are used to target specific email clients (Outlook primarily), although this syntax is not CSS, it could cause the email to break in Outlook.
+As a result, we don’t recommend passing BEE HTML through a CSS inliner tool.
+These tools can break mobile responsiveness.
+Our tests also show that these tools might scramble conditional comments as well.
+Although this syntax is not CSS, it could cause the email to break in Outlook.

-The bottom line is that we recommend using a sending platform that doesn’t alter any of the code that you import into their system.
-For some sending platforms with built-in inliner tools, there may also be an option that allows you to turn it off.
+The bottom line is that we recommend using a sending platform that doesn’t alter any of the imported code.
+Note that some sending platforms come with built-in inliner tools.
+There may also be an option that allows you to turn it off.